Erkabb/simple-admin/README_YOUTUBE_UPLOAD.md

 # YouTube Video Upload Component

-A React component that allows users to upload videos from YouTube to Cloudinary by simply providing a YouTube URL.
+A React component that allows users to upload videos from YouTube using GraphQL by simply providing a YouTube URL.

 ## Features

 - 📹 Extract video information from YouTube URLs
 - 🖼️ Display video thumbnails and metadata
-- ☁️ Upload videos directly to Cloudinary
+- 🔄 Upload videos via GraphQL mutations
 - 📋 Copy URLs to clipboard
-- 🎥 Play uploaded videos with Cloudinary video player
+- 🎥 Play uploaded videos with HTML5 video player
 - 📱 Responsive design with modern UI

 ## Components